 The most common problem self-employed people have when looking to apply for a mortgage is only having accounts dating back 1 year.
 Many lenders will have a minimum of 2-3 years as a requirement.
 A large increase in your income can also be a problem in a mortgage application.
 Lenders tend to take an average from the last 2-3 years, and when there are big differences between those years then the average they take is less reliable.

 Think Plutus has access to the full market of mortgage lenders and products, so we can help.
 If you only have 1 year’s accounts, or you have experienced a hefty increase in your income recently, we will be able to find a lender that will consider your application.

 Think Plutus can help

-As expert mortgage advisers with vast experience in this complex industry, the Think Plutus team can help.
-The advice in this article is a generic guide, but the key to success when applying for a mortgage as a self-employed person is to get quality, personalised advice from professionals with a comprehensive understanding of the market.
+As expert mortgage advisers with vast experience in this complex industry, Think Plutus can help.
+The advice in this article is a generic guide, but the key to success when applying for a self-employed mortgage is to get quality, personalised advice from professionals with a comprehensive understanding of the market.
 We specialise in finding the right products for self-employed people, no matter how they conduct their business, so we can help make your application a success.